rivue/Gamified-Study-Tool/README.md

         - ⭐️ leaderboard / game point tracking system
         - (might take at least a couple weeks) e⭐️ UI redesign / rehaul *** --> kinnu, duolingo, saved instagram design reels etc..
             - Note: 1) try to see what horizontal --> vertical learning path looks like, and possibly make a vertical bar on the side for settings, i-card, files list, adding a new stepping stone, etc... but maybe keep lesson name and current unit name at the top?
+            - note: maybe change top navbar to be a constant hovering side menu on the side / bottom of the screen maybe similar to duolingo and possibly replace "my library", "settings", etc.. with actual icons
             - also note: ask gemini / grok / gpt / claude for some ui design tips like adding a menu bar, or ui tips / tricks / helpful websites / youtube videos, etc...
         - ⭐️ Stripe implementation
             - have to think abt what different payment levels mean / how I want to do it